darcyabjones/EffectorP-1.0/README.txt

 If you are having troube installing EMBOSS, please see here for help: http://emboss.sourceforge.net/download/ If you are having troube installing WEKA, please see here for help: http://www.cs.waikato.ac.nz/~ml/weka/index.html

+#### About this fork

+This fork just allows users to provide weka and emboss as separate packages to the distribution.
+To add Weka, download Weka 3.6.12 and point the environment variable `WEKA36` to the directory containing the `weka.jar` file.

+To add emboss, just make sure that `pepstats` is available somewhere on your `PATH`.